 With our dedicated Maritime Autonomy Centre, we are creating tomorrow’s best of breed solutions with a growing ecosystem of marine-tech leaders.

-The FICS developed by Thales is an integrated communications system for surface vessels, submarines and ground centres, offering centralised communications management.
-It comprises a multi-level secure local IP network providing high-data-rate connections between local users and external communications equipment (modems, terminals, radio, satcom, ….) and a broad range of services (voice, data, intercom, conferencing, databases, video, …)
+The AQUILON Fully Integrated Communication System developed by Thales is an integrated communications system for surface vessels, submarines and ground centres, offering centralised communications management.
+It comprises a multi-level secure local IP network providing high-data-rate connections between local users and external communications equipment (modems, terminals, radio, satcom, ….) and a broad range of services (voice, data, intercom, conferencing, databases, video…).

-The Thales high power long range combined interrogator transponder (CIT) and interrogator systems are compliant with all relevant standards and can be delivered or easily upgraded to include National Secure Mode or the latest military standard Mode 5 which will very shortly become a critical requirement for participation in NATO coalition operations.
+The Thales high power long range interrogator and transponder systems are compliant with all relevant standards and can be delivered or easily upgraded to include National Secure Mode or the latest military standard Mode 5 which is now mandatory for participation in NATO coalition operations.